Born in 1952 in Kačarevo. He graduated from the Faculty of Economics in Belgrade.

 In cooperation with the Academic Rural Committee of the Serbian Academy of Sciences and Arts in June 2019, he initiated the establishment of the National Team for the Revival of the Village of Serbia.
 In 2020, the team created the “National Programme for the Revival of the Villages of Serbia”, which is the starting point for the adoption of comprehensive measures, the implementation of which would encourage the revival of villages in Serbia.

-In the period from 2020 to 2022, in addition to cooperatives, in the area of livelihood, grant programmes were successfully implemented for the purchase of a country house with a garden in the territory of over 100 local self-government units, by which 1,100 families, or more precisely, more than 2,200 people with 800 children resolved their housing issue and started an agricultural or other activity within their household, which is the basis for the sustainable development of the village.
+In the period from 2020 to 2024, in addition to cooperatives, in the area of livelihood, grant programmes have been successfully implemented for the purchase of a country house with land.
+In 1,187 villages in the territory of 125 local self-government units, people moved into 3,520 houses.
+As a result, more than 16,000 people acquired a new home.

-The programme “Michaelmas Meetings of Villages” was implemented on the territory of a total of 154 local self-government units, i.e. 2,241 villages participated and competed in a wide variety of activities and promotion of the specificities of their regions.
-The event brought together 150,000 participants and competitors.
+The programme “Michaelmas Meetings of Villages” is successfully being implemented too.
+In the given period, almost all local self-government units have been included, with a record number of participants and visitors.
+More than 2,500 villages participated and competed in a wide variety of activities and promotion of the specificities of their regions, through 363 events.

-He is one of the founders and president of the Party of United Pensioners of Serbia (PUPS).
+He is one of the founders and President of the PUPS – Party of United Pensioners, Farmers and Proletarians of Serbia – Solidarity and Justice.

-In the period from 2008 to 2020, he was elected a councillor in the Belgrade City Assembly and a deputy of the National Assembly of the Republic of Serbia on several occasions, and he was also elected president of the PUPS parliamentary group several times.
+In the period from 2008 to 2020, he was elected a councillor in the Belgrade City Assembly and a member of the Serbian parliament for several terms, and he was also elected president of the PUPS parliamentary group.